nus-cs2113-AY2324S1/ip/docs/README.md

     What can I do for you?
     ____________________________________________________________
     ```
     If you encounter the error message "Unable to find file.
-Defaulting to empty list...", this means that Duke is unable to find a save file at the default path `./data/duke.txt`.
+Defaulting to empty list...", this means that Duke is unable to find a save file at the default path `./data/bob.txt`.
 To remedy this, you may first type `bye` and press Enter to exit the program, and then execute the following.

     For **Windows**:
     ```
-    New-Item -ItemType Directory -Path .\data; New-Item -ItemType File -Path .\data\duke.txt
+    New-Item -ItemType Directory -Path .\data; New-Item -ItemType File -Path .\data\bob.txt
     ```
     For **Unix**:
     ```
-    mkdir -p ./data && touch ./data/duke.txt
+    mkdir -p ./data && touch ./data/bob.txt
     ```
     Restart the program with the same `java -jar ip.jar` command.
 Note that the error message should no be present.
 6. Now that the application is running, here are some sample commands you can try: